Criticism of the Quran: Uniform Quran

+the collection of verses for the compilation of a written Quran is said to have begun under Caliph Abu Bakr.

 The last recensions to make an official and uniform Quran in a single dialect were effected under Caliph Uthman (644–656) starting some twelve years after the Prophet's death and finishing twenty-four years after the effort began, with all other existing personal and individual copies and dialects of the Quran being burned:

 It is traditionally believed the earliest writings had the advantage of being checked by people who already knew the text by heart, for they had learned it at the time of the revelation itself and had subsequently recited it constantly.
 Since the official compilation was completed two decades after Muhammad's death, the Uthman text has been scrupulously preserved.
-Bucaille believed that this did not give rise to any problems of this Quran's authenticity.
+Bucaille believed that this did not give rise to any problems of the Quran's authenticity.

-Regarding who was the first to collect the narrations, and whether or not it was compiled into a single book by the time of Muhammad's death is contradicted by witnesses living when Muhammad lived, several historical narratives appear: